franko/elementary-plotlib/README.md

 A clean and simple C and C++ API is now available to make the utilisation of the library super-simple and to isolate from the implementation details.

-The library currently works on Windows and GNU/Linux system.
+The library currently works and has native windows support on Windows and GNU/Linux.
+On other operating systems the library can work using the SDL2 library backend.

+The Elementary Plot library may works on Mac OS X using the SDL2 backend but currently it is not tested neither it is supported.
+Contributions to tests the library on Mac OS X are welcome.

 The documentation for the library is available in the form of a [reference manual](http://franko.github.io/elementary-plotlib/).